sujanchikkela/CMPE255_Project/paper/paper.md

 **7. Data Modelling:** After converting our time-series data to stationary, we will move to modelling the data.
 Our tentative plan for now is to perform a naive-univariate prediction only using the target variable.
 We will next use Random forest and then use ensemble methods at advanced level to analyse and compare the performance of different approaches.

 # Models
 Ensemble means combining multiple models to make predictions instead of one model.
+Ensemble uses two types of methods:

+**1. Bagging–  It means that to create different set of training subsets with replacement and output is decided based on the majority voting.
+For instance Random Forest

+**2. Boosting– It uses sequential models with the combination of weak learners and strong learners that result into high accuracy.For instance XG BOOST, ADA BOOST, Gradient BOOST

 # Comparisons